kkreine/kkreine/README.md

 ### Hi y'all 👋

-📫 How to reach me: kori.kreine@gmail.com or @kori-k:matrix.org
+📫 How to reach me: kori.kreine@gmail.com

 <!--